2024 Summer Olympics opening ceremony: Prologue

 After everyone was seated and the Olympic torch relay ended its metropolitan leg around the area surrounding the Stade de France, the artistic portion began with a pre-recorded video (with footage of past opening ceremonies of the Games) of comedian Jamel Debbouze as a torchbearer carrying the flame into an empty Stade de France, having not realized that the opening ceremony would be held outside the stadium.
-Interspersed are clips of newscasters around the world reporting that the ceremony would not be in a stadium, but instead along the Seine.
-Debbouze wonders where the attendees are.
+Debbouze wonders where the attendees are before clips play of newscasters around the world reporting that the ceremony would not be in a stadium, but instead along the Seine.
 He is approached by footballer Zinedine Zidane, who takes the torch through the city streets, leaping through a traffic jam, disrupting people at a cafe and attracting the attention of a trio of children representing the three times Paris has hosted the Games.
 Zidane then heads into the Paris Métro, (Note: In the video, Zidane enters the Métropolitain through entrance 3 of the Porte Dauphine station, the only original Métro entrance designed by Hector Guimard in 1900 with preserved wall panels, and the only one with a canopy that remains in its original location.) which is decorated with posters from previous Games on its billboards, and boards a train about to depart.
 Before the train can leave the station, it breaks down, prompting Zidane to pass the torch to the children through the train window.
 After traversing the Catacombs of Paris and the legendary underground lake beneath the Palais Garnier, the children are approached by a mysterious hooded and masked torchbearer rowing a boat.
 The trio climb aboard, putting on life jackets that are colored after the French flag and as they begin their journey to the outside world, the camera pans up to the Trocadéro stage to present in live format the authorities present at the ceremonies: Thomas Bach, president of the International Olympic Committee, and Emmanuel Macron, president of the French Republic, as they stand up to welcome the crowd.
 After that, the boat is rowed through a tunnel, into a light that shines to reveal the phrase "Ça ira" (literally, "will happen"; figuratively, "it'll be fine") as the boat arrived on the Seine.
 The parade then began on the Pont d'Austerlitz bridge (decorated in Olympic theming), as pyrotechnics in the tricolour of the flag of France, and jets of water from the Seine opened the Parade of Nations.